 This will be your chance to get high quality images.
 After this, for the remaining hour or so, we will hunt for subjects and take images on an individual basis.
 I will provide coaching and advice, as well as demonstrating techniques as and when necessary.

-3. Practical in the field 2 (3 hours, Sunday, 6-9am): the following morning we will meet again, most likely at a different location, for a similar session to the previous one, but with different subjects.
-If the group prefers we can go back to the same location instead.
+3. Practical in the field 2 (3 hours, Sunday, 6-9am): the following morning we will meet again for a similar session to the previous one, potentially with different subjects.

 4. Post processing (2 hours, Sunday, 10am-12pm): after the Sunday morning outing we will meet at my home in Fallowfield for a session on post processing (again tea/coffee/biscuits will be provided).
 I will demonstrate how to get the best out of your images using Lightroom and Photoshop on my 27" iMac.
 If desired, this will include a full explanation of focus stacking.